barrysweeney/1-click-startup/README.md

 -   #### Persistent Storage

-    At the minute our database storage isn't persistent so we could implement persistent data storage by creating a database dump when the user is finished with the application or periodically throughout the day and on startup the most recent database dump can be used to create and populate the database.
+    At the minute, our database storage isn't persistent.
+We could implement persistent data storage by creating a database dump when the user is finished with the application or periodically throughout the day.
+On startup the most recent database dump can then be used to create and populate the database.

 -   #### Email